nriddiford/Investigating-structural-variation-in-cancer-genomes/SVDetect.md

 ...
 ```

-We need to make a config file for both the tumour and reference samples that will be used for each step in the analysis.
+We need to make a config file for both the sample (tumour) and reference samples that will be used for each step in the analysis.
 The [SVDetect manual](http://svdetect.sourceforge.net/Site/Manual.html) contains a thorough description of the options for each block

 sample config example: